marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-defining-query-ef-designer.md

     ![Warning2](../ef6/media/warning2.png)

+?

 ## Add a Defining Query

-In this step we will use the XML Editor to add a defining query and an entity type to the SSDL section of the .edmx file.
+In this step we will use the XML Editor to add a defining query and an entity type to the SSDL section of the .edmx file.?

--   Add an **EntitySet** element to the SSDL section of the .edmx file (line 5 thru 13).
+-   Add an?**EntitySet**?element to the SSDL section of the .edmx file (line 5 thru 13).
 Specify the following:
-    -   Only the **Name** and **EntityType** attributes of the **EntitySet** element are specified.
+    -   Only the?**Name**?and?**EntityType**?attributes of the?**EntitySet**?element are specified.
-    -   The fully-qualified name of the entity type is used in the **EntityType** attribute.
+    -   The fully-qualified name of the entity type is used in the?**EntityType**?attribute.
-    -   The SQL statement to be executed is specified in the **DefiningQuery** element.
+    -   The SQL statement to be executed is specified in the?**DefiningQuery**?element.

 ```
     \<!-- SSDL content -->